WICG/web_audio_playout/README.md

 ### Cross-site covert channeling

-In Chromium, Safari and Firefox it is already possible to intentionally communicate between different origins using audio glitches ([see explanation here](https://github.com/w3ctag/design-reviews/issues/939#issuecomment-2022954199)).
-This side channel has a very high latency, is audible to the user, and degrades system performance, so it is unlikely to be useful to attackers.
+In Chromium, Safari and Firefox it is already possible to intentionally communicate between different origins using audio glitches ([see explanation here](https://github.com/w3ctag/design-reviews/issues/939#issuecomment-2022954199), or the concern by the Privacy WG raised [here](https://github.com/WICG/web_audio_playout/issues/4)).
+This side channel has a very high latency, is audible to the user, and degrades system performance.
+The introduction of the Playout Statistics API for WebAudio should not reduce the latency of this side channel, or make it more effective.
+For this reason, the API should implement two mitigations:

-It would be good if the introduction of the Playout Statistics API for WebAudio does not reduce the latency of this side channel.
-We could do this by limiting the rate at which the information provided by the API is updated, similar to the [Rate limitation used for the ComputePressure API](https://www.w3.org/TR/compute-pressure/#rate-limiting-change-notifications).
-This would increase the latency of any attempts to communicate using the glitch information, ensuring that the audio glitch-based side channel is not made more useful.
+* The values returned by the API should only update once per second (similar to the [Rate limitation used for the ComputePressure API](https://www.w3.org/TR/compute-pressure/#rate-limiting-change-notifications)).
+* The values returned by the API should only update if the site is visible or has `getUserMedia` permission.

+For more in-depth discussion about this concern and this mitigation, see [the spec](https://wicg.github.io/web_audio_playout/#security-privacy-considerations).

 ## Comparison to [WebAudio RenderCapacity API](https://github.com/w3ctag/design-reviews/issues/843)